Abdul-Sayed/angular-new-notes/notes.md

       </div>
     </div>

+  Alternate syntax for checking if a value is there before rendering:
+  Assume we have a class variable response that gets data after an api response returns
+    <p>Login name: {{response?.login}}</p>

 ### Lifecycle Hooks
     constructor() - fires first, before any component inputs initialize ngOnChanges() - fires when component inputs initialize, before ngOnInit()